Debra Chasnoff: Film career

-Chasnoff has directed and/or produced twelve films in the United States since her filmmaking career began in 1984.
+Chasnoff directed and/or produced twelve films in the United States since her filmmaking career began in 1984.

 Chasnoff directed and co-produced Choosing Children in 1984 with her partner at the time, Kim Klausner.
 This film explored same-sex parenting and helped launch a profound cultural shift regarding parenting in the LGBTQ community.
 Choosing Children showcased six families composed of same-sex parents and children brought into the family through adoption, donor insemination, foster parenting, and through previous relationships.

 In 1991 Chasnoff directed and produced Deadly Deception: General Electric, Nuclear Weapons and Our Environment.
 This film targeted General Electric (GE), the multinational military corporation, proprietor of the National Broadcasting Company (NBC) and the Radio Corporation of America (RCA), and a producer of components for nuclear weapons.
 In 1992 Chasnoff won an Academy Award for Deadly Deception and thanked her then partner, Kim Klausner, in her acceptance speech, and by doing so she “came out” to the public as a lesbian.

-Chasnoff Co-directed Homes and Hands—Community Land Trusts in Action in 1998 with Helen S. Cohen.
+Chasnoff co-directed Homes and Hands—Community Land Trusts in Action in 1998 with Helen S. Cohen.
 This film explores housing and community development in the United States and asks local communities to explore models of creating affordable housing.

-In 1999 Chasnoff directed and produced Wired for What? a film about technology in education.
+In 1999 Chasnoff directed and co-produced, with Helen Cohen, Wired for What? a film about technology in education.
 An edited version of this film aired on PBS in 2000 in the PBS series Digital Divide—Teachers, Technology, and the Classroom.
-This film examines computerization of education to see if technology is making education more efficient and effective or dulling student's creativity.
+This film examines computerization of education to see how technology impacts students' creativity and learning efficiency.

-Chasnoff directed and co-produced One Wedding and a Revolution in 2004 with Kate Stilley.
+Chasnoff directed and co-produced One Wedding and a Revolution in 2004 with Kate Stilley Steiner.
 This nineteen-minute-long film details the political decision made by San Francisco Mayor Gavin Newsom to issue same-sex marriage licenses for a short time in early 2004.